Verified Program Extraction in Number Theory: The Fundamental Theorem of Arithmetic and Relatives: Fermat's Factorisation Method

 A noteworthy result, however, is that the Fermat algorithm is actually able to factorise the number

 in about one minute (62.08 seconds in our test) even though the individual factors are quite far apart.
-Using trial division, we had no chance to factorises this number within a reasonable time.
+Using trial division, we had no chance to factorise this number within a reasonable time.

 To determine whether using \texttt{FastSqrt} instead of \texttt{PosSqrt} makes a difference, we replaced \texttt{FastSqrt} by \texttt{PosSqrt} in the definition of the extracted Haskell term fermat, thereby obtaining a new term \texttt{fermatPosSqrt}.
 The resulting Haskell program is saved as \href{https://github.com/FranziskusWiesnet/MinlogArith/blob/main/test-files/factor_pos_added.hs}{\texttt{factor\_pos\_added.hs}}.
 We then carried out all tests of the Fermat algorithm using \texttt{fermatPosSqrt} as well, and documented the results it in the same file.
 It turns out that \texttt{fermat} is indeed faster than \texttt{fermatPosSqrt}, but the difference is very small.